Container-Driven-Development/Oppidum/README.md

 ## How?

 Currently I have choosen [Gitpod](https://gitpod.io/) as best balance of UX, OSS and cost.

-This repo is my main environment with all configuration and tools I use as DevOps.
-For specific projects I will use their respective repositories.
+This repo is my OSS environment with all configuration and tools I need.
+For specific clients I will use their respective private repositories forked from this repo.